AmatuerKen/Order-parameter-from-SAXS-WAXS/README.md

 The order parameter is extracted using Kratky model.
 The model, average limit, and baseline substraction are implemented based on this paper: https://doi.org/10.1080/02678292.2018.1455227

 The procedure is:
+0. Save data as png images.

 1. Creating qmap: it creates a correpondence between indices (x,y) and (q and angle), or (qx and qy).

    *qmap only needs to be created once for all data collected from the same experimental setup (sample to detector distance, beam center, etc)

-3. Creating mask: it creates regions of interest for averaging intensity
+2. Creating mask: it creates regions of interest for averaging intensity

    *mask only needs to be created when different regions of interest are needed.

-5. Analysis: it extracts the average intensity in the mask and order parameters.
+3. Analysis: it extracts the average intensity in the mask and order parameters.

    *run the template to process one file as an example.
    *run the bulk to process one or all the edf files in directory, order parameters and fitting parameters are saved in a csv file.